 Every one of the things that were causing stress and see the good at it and see, you know, this really isn’t, this isn’t a problem. there’s so much good in each of these problems, you know, to be invited to social functions too, have things to celebrate with my, you know, son graduating from elementary school too, have awesome businesses that I need to carve time out to take care of and that I really love working in to have summer to enjoy with my boys and that we’re all healthy and be able to do it together and we have cool plans and everything else and to know that, you know, this fall is the first time that all four of my boys, hopefully, you know, between the pandemic and everything else, hopefully everything will be normal-ish this fall, they’ll be back in school and I will finally have time to really call my own several days a week when they’re all in school during the same time.

 That’s crazy. so there’s really so much good stuff, but it was really all coming at me in ways that it was hard to process it as quickly as I needed to, and awareness allows you to see that and coping mechanisms allow you to deal with it and get out of it so much quicker. like I’m ready to enjoy this day now.
 I’m hoping to meet and make friends with a few moms.
 I’m hoping to watch my son enjoy himself and to see him flourish with his class that he hasn’t been able to be with all year.

-I’m looking forward to seeing my four year old enjoy his first organized class. he’s going like a ninja class just like his seven year old brother goes to and he can’t wait so many things that are good here.
+I’m looking forward to seeing my four-year-old enjoy his first organized class. he’s going to a ninja class just like his seven-year-old brother goes to and he can’t wait for so many things that are good here.

 So, I just wanted to put that in perspective for you if you’re having a day like that for a month like that, or you’re like a better life like that and encourage you to find ways to process things and to get more self-aware so that you can respond better when things get a little crazy.